-A total of 100 clinical hours per semester
+A total of 90 clinical hours per semester

-Prerequisite(s): Acceptance into the Occupational Therapy Assistant program; and a grade of "C" or higher in ENG 100 or ESL 100; and a grade of "C" or higher in MATH 100 or higher-level mathematics course; and a grade of "C" or higher in HLTH 118 and a grade of "C" or higher in PHYL 141/141L/ 142/142L and a grade of "C" or higher in HLTH 290/290L and a grade of "C" or higher in OTA 110 and a grade of "C" or higher in OTA 111.
+Prerequisite(s): Acceptance into the Occupational Therapy Assistant program; and a grade of "C" or higher in ENG 100 or ESL 100; and a grade of "C" or higher in MATH 100 or higher-level mathematics course; and a grade of "C" or higher in FAMR 230 or HDFS 230 or PSY 240; and a grade of "C" or higher in PHYL 141/141L/142/142L; and a grade of "C" or higher in HLTH 118; and a grade of "C" or higher in HLTH 125; and a grade of "C" or higher in OTA 110; and a grade of "C" or higher in OTA 111.

 Corequisite(s): OTA 112 and OTA 112L and OTA 126 and OTA 161 and OTA 161L.

 Comment: Letter grade only.
 OTA 125 may not be audited.
 OTA 125 may not be taken credit/no credit.
+Weekly practicum hours may vary to accommodate students, faculty, and fieldwork sites/educators.
+Liability insurance is required and must be in effect when registering for OTA 125.
 Students will be required to purchase and wear a specified uniform according to the requirements of the fieldwork setting.
-A KCC student patch and nametag may also be required.
-Weekly practicum hours may vary to accommodate students, faculty, and health professionals.
+A KapCC OTA Program student patch and nametag may also be required.

-OTA 125 is practical experience with patients/clients under the supervision of occupational therapy personnel or related professionals in which students apply knowledge gained in OTA courses.
+OTA 125 provides practical experience with patients/clients under the supervision of occupational therapy personnel or related professionals in which students apply knowledge gained in OTA courses.
 Settings include inpatient, outpatient, home/community based programs and emerging areas of practice that focus on patients/clients in activities or mental health settings.
 Students will observe and participate in specific tasks appropriate to their level of skills training and in accordance with on-site objectives.

 - 1. Use sound judgment in regard to safety of self and others and adhere to safety regulations throughout the occupational therapy process as appropriate to the setting and scope of practice. - 2.
-Effectively interact through written, oral, and nonverbal communication with the client, family, significant others, colleagues, other health providers, and the public in a professionally acceptable manner.

-3. Effectively communicate and work interprofessionally with those who provide services to individuals and groups in order to clarify each member's responsibility in executing an intervention plan.
+Effectively interact through written, oral, and nonverbal communication with the client, family, significant others, colleagues, other health providers, and the public in a professionally acceptable manner. - 3.
+Effectively communicate and work interprofessionally with those who provide services to individuals and groups in order to clarify each member's responsibility in executing an intervention plan.